 Cooperative Extension Specialist Peggy Lemaux’s laboratory performs both basic and applied research focused primarily on cereal crops, like sorghum, wheat, rice and barley.
 The objectives of these studies are to better understand crop plants and to use that knowledge to improve their performance and quality.
 More recently efforts with colleagues have focused on bioenergy – especially in the versatile feedstock, sorghum.
 In addition to research, Lemaux develops educational resources on food and agriculture that are disseminated to professionals, the media and consumers.
 These resources include an award-winning website (http://ucbiotech.org) that has afterschool curricula for middle school students, educational displays and games, videos, PowerPoint presentations and fact sheets.
 In 2015 the Global Food Initiative, through the UC Office of the President, provided resources for the CLEAR (Communication, Literacy and Education for Agricultural Research) program.
 This effort focuses on mentoring undergrads, grads and postdocs to engage in science-based communication with the media, legislators and the general public.

-The Lemaux laboratory focuses on development and use of genetic and genomic technologies for monocotyledonous species, wheat (Triticum aestivum), sorghum (Sorghum bicolor), barley (Hordeum vulgare), and rice (Oryza sativa).
+The Lemaux laboratory focuses on development and use of genetic and genomic technologies for monocotyledonous species, like sorghum (Sorghum bicolor), rice (Oryza sativa), wheat (Triticum aestivum), and barley (Hordeum vulgare).
 Long-term objectives are to use these technologies to study gene function, explore basic biological questions and to improve crops.

 Methods for stably transforming cereal crops are more routine today than decades ago, but challenges still exist.
 Nearly all methods utilize in vitro- tissue culture materials, which leads directly or indirectly to limitations in varieties that can be transformed, to somaclonal variation and to transgene expression instability.

-Most cereal transformation efforts involve culturing immature embryos to generate embryogenic or organogenic tissue.
-This approach has been successful for model genotypes but has been challenging for other varieties of interest.
-For this reason, our laboratory developed other culturing methods, including new target tissues, like cultured adventitious meristems and highly regenerable, green tissue (right), a developmental stage between embryogenic and organogenic tissue.
-Using these methods, we developed efficient transformation systems for previously recalcitrant varieties of wheat, barley, corn, rice, oat, sorghum and forage and turf grasses (e.g., Cho et al., 1998, 1999a; Ha et al., 2001; Cho et al., 2000a; Cho et al., 2000b; Zhang et al., 1999, 2002b; Gurel et al., 2009).
-Presently we are implementing a “game-changing” technology, developed at Pioneer Hi-Bred.
-It involves introducing developmental genes, babyboom and wuschel, that reset cells to an early developmental stage, leading to transformation success with more cultivars and the use of explants, like seeds and leaves (Lowe et al. 2016.
-Plant Cell 28:1998–2015).
+Most cereal transformation efforts involve culturing immature embryos.
+This approach has been successful for model genotypes but, until recently, has been challenging for other varieties.
+For this reason, our laboratory developed other culturing methods, like cultured adventitious meristems and highly regenerable, green tissue, a developmental stage between embryogenic and organogenic tissue.
+These methods provide successful for previously recalcitrant varieties of wheat, barley, corn, rice, oat, sorghum and forage and turf grasses (e.g., Cho et al., 1998, 1999a; Ha et al., 2001; Cho et al., 2000a; Cho et al., 2000b; Zhang et al., 1999, 2002b; Gurel et al., 2009).

+Building on this with Chinese collaborators, using antisense to reduce trx h9 levels, we showed that this prevented preharvest sprouting (Li et al, 2009).
 Earlier evidence in barley showed that changes in the endosperm caused effects in the embryo and aleurone.
-Work in Arabidopsis showed that trxh9, unlike other thioredoxins, is located in the cell membrane and may function in cell-to-cell communication of the redox state (Meng et al. 2010) - possibly functioning in communication between endosperm, embryo and aleurone.
+Work in Arabidopsis demonstrated that trxh9, unlike other thioredoxins, is located in cell membranes, possibly func tioning in cell-to-cell communication of redox state between endosperm, embryo and aleurone (Meng et al. 2010).

-The duration and intensity of drought is increasing in California and worldwide largely due to climate change.
-Faculty member Peggy Lemaux is leading a $12.3 million Department of Energy Biological and Environmental Research-funded project to examine how the drought- tolerant cereal crop, sorghum, survives water limitation.
+Duration and intensity of drought is increasing in California and worldwide largely due to climate change.
+Faculty member Peggy Lemaux is leading a $12.3 million Department of Energy Biological and Environmental Research-funded project to examine how the drought-tolerant cereal crop, sorghum, survives water limitation.

-Lemaux and fellow PMB researchers John Taylor, Devin Coleman-Derr and John Vogel, are partnering with Elizabeth Purdom, Department of Statistics, Jeff Dahlberg and Robert Hutmacher, directors of ANR Research Stations, Axel Visel from DOE’s Joint Genome Institute and Christer Jansson, at DOE’s Pacific Northwest National Laboratory.
+Lemaux and fellow PMB researchers John Taylor, Devin Coleman-Derr and John Vogel, are partnering with Elizabeth Purdom, UCB Department of Statistics, Jeff Dahlberg and Robert Hutmacher, directors of ANR Research and Extension Centers, Axel Visel from DOE’s Joint Genome Institute and Christer Jansson, at DOE’s Pacific Northwest National Laboratory.

 Five Year Project

-EPICON researchers will develop better predictions about how sorghum and other cereal crops are affected by future climate scenarios, leading to approaches to improve crop growth and production under water-limiting conditions.
+Long-term efforts of EPICON researchers are to develop better predictions about how sorghum is affected by future climate scenarios, and using that information through breeding, engineering or editing to improve crop growth and production under water-limiting conditions.

 As a Cooperative Extension Specialist, I have statewide responsibility for outreach and educational programming related to agriculture and food.
 These efforts are designed to increase public understanding of agricultural practices, food production and the impact of new technologies, including biotechnology and genome editing, on food and agriculture.
 Educational programming and resources that are developed include development of an award winning, website, http://ucbiotech.org, which provides science-based information and resources.
 Two articles related to these efforts were published in Annual Review of Plant Biology, “Genetically Engineered Crops and Foods: A Scientist's Analysis of the Issues.
 Part I and II (Lemaux PG.
 2008; 2009).
 With my long-time assistant, B. Alonso, we created games, displays, videos and middle-school afterschool curricula, DNA for Dinner, Backyard Mystery and Learning Plant Biology: It’s All in the Touch.
 A recent project, CLEAR (Communication, Literacy, Education for Agricultural Research) was initiated with funds from UCOP’s Global Food Initiative.
 CLEAR aims to enable undergrads, grads and postdocs with skills in communicating about science with the media, legislators and the public.
 CLEAR fellows write pieces for the popular press, organize roundtables, participate in outreach events and develop videos.